sakejs/sake-core/README.md

 ### Build system for JavaScript applications with extensible core and support for modern JS.

-Sake is a build system and task runner for JavaScript with support for asynchronous tasks, generators, promises and dependencies.
+Sake is a build tool and task runner for JavaScript applications.
+Sake features an extensible core and support for modern JS.
 Inspired by [Cake](http://coffeescript.org/documentation/docs/cake.html), Sake is the perfect DSL for building projects.